tsur/node-sword/README.md

     - modules // Contains the modules themselves
     - locales // Contains the locale files

 As an example, let's download the [KJV bible module](http://www.crosswire.org/sword/servlet/SwordMod.Verify?modName=KJV&pkgType=raw) (find more from [here](http://www.crosswire.org/sword/modules/ModDisp.jsp?modType=Bibles)) and after unzip it, you'll have a folder KJV containing two folders: "mods.d" and "modules".
-Copy the kjv.conf file inside mods.d folder into resources/mods.d/ and then copy the "texts" folder inside modules folder into resources/modules/
+Copy/Move the kjv.conf file inside mods.d folder into resources/mods.d/ and then copy the "texts" folder inside modules folder into resources/modules/

 (*) If you do not set a "modules" key in the sword.configure, then it looks by default for modules in a configuration file in some of the following directories: